Modules | C++

 Spatial Structures

 Spatial structures accelerate queries by organizing primitives into hierarchies.
+The module provides two tree types:

 BV TypeBuild SpeedBest For

-aabbFastestGeneral-purpose queries, ray casting, self-intersection, collision detection
+aabbFastestGeneral-purpose queries, ray casting, collision detection

 obbModerateProximity queries between meshes